Reiki and Autism

 People with ASD are often fidgety and hyperactive.
-Studies have shown that exposure to Reiki may reduce feelings of stress and anxiety, which may in turn have a calming effect on individuals with ASD.
+Studies have shown that exposure to Reiki may help reduce feelings of stress and anxiety, which may, in turn, have a calming effect on individuals with ASD.

 Healthier sleep patterns.

 ASD can disturb sleep patterns significantly, which leads to exacerbated symptoms and more stress.
-Reiki may improve these sleep patterns, allowing the client to get a more restful, restorative sleep.
+Reiki may help in part to improve these sleep patterns, allowing the client to get a more restful, restorative sleep.

 More control over the disorder.

 The parents of children with ASD, as well as the children themselves, often feel that they are at the mercy of a disorder they cannot control.
 Reiki sessions allow both children and their caregivers to be proactive about dealing with symptoms and improving their quality of life.